 Lake Alliance Park has become a major recreation area in Eaton County and services many visitors from the City and County at large.
 Its beginnings as a gravel pit for the construction of I-69 have led to numerous development projects and grants from the State of Michigan, MEDC, Eaton County Conservation District, and local capital improvement projects from the City and the City Tax Increment Finance Authority (TIFA).
-Lake Alliance Park prominently features landscaped open areas, State permitted composting site, fishing facilities w/ wetlands, a boat launch, frisbee golf course, charcoal grills, natural shorelines learning station and observing stations, fishing docks, fishing pier, asphalt non-motorized trails and nature pathways along the Thornapple River tributary.
+Lake Alliance Park prominently features landscaped open areas, State permitted composting site, fishing facilities w/ wetlands, a boat launch, disc golf course, charcoal grills, natural shorelines learning station and observing stations, fishing docks, fishing pier, asphalt non-motorized trails and nature pathways along the Thornapple River tributary.
 The park's aquatic flora and fauna have been successfully managed through proper introduction of aquatic plants and fish species and hosts healthy populations of native catfish, bass and bluegill species.
 The park has an octagon pavilion for rental use and a large pavilion with power and lighting and year-round bathroom facilities.
 A modern children's playground was also developed in 2016-18 with volleyball, horseshoes, and picnic tables.
 A multitude of park activities like downhill sledding, picnicking, fishing, biking, hiking, and jogging are all commonly seen at this regional park area.
-A large baseball facility and four (4) softball diamonds for league and tournament play, both with outdoor lights, concessions and rest rooms are additions to this park.
-Lake Alliance Park has the highest visibility of all City Parks located along the busy Lansing Road Highway and less than 1.0 mile from I-69 Exit
+A large baseball facility and four (4) softball diamonds for league and tournament play (which have been renovated and improved in 2024), both with outdoor lights, concessions and rest rooms are additions to this park.
+Lake Alliance Park has the highest visibility of all City Parks located along the busy Lansing Road Highway and less than 1.0 mile from I-69 Exit 66.
+This is the park that TIFA is discussing putting a pickleball court with connectivity of sidewalks and additional parking.